-The advocate assigned to process a certification will prepare a description of the applicant's past, present, and/or future helpfulness to law enforcement and/or prosecutors, using information available to the HCAO.
+The staff member assigned to process a certification will prepare a description of the applicant's past, present, and/or future helpfulness to law enforcement and/or prosecutors, using information available to the HCAO.
 To the extent possible, the certification will document all helpfulness on the part of the applicant.

-When possible, the advocate will seek input about helpfulness from the prosecutor of record.
+When possible, the staff member processing the certification request will seek input about helpfulness from the prosecutor and victim services specialist of record.